 Before the smoke could clear away, the HH-3 Jolly Green Giant helicopter was moving in for the first pickup.
 At the direction of Sandy 01, the survivor popped a smoke flare which can be seen as a red cloud around the faint image of the helicopter.
-I apologize for the poor quality of the photos, but there was a lot of metal (friendly and unfriendly) flying over the pickup site, and it was no time for a tourist with a camera to get in the way.
+The photos are not of the best quality, but there was a lot of metal (friendly and unfriendly) flying over the pickup site, and it was no time for a tourist with a camera to get in the way.